hphilpotts/Forage-Project-3-General-Assembly-SEI-66/readme.md

 ## Technologies used:
 - Written using HTML5, CSS3, Python3 in Visual Studio Code.
 - Built using a Django framework linked to a PostgreSQL database.
-- Psycopg2 PosrgreSQL database driver, sqlparse SQL parser.
+- Psycopg2 PostgreSQL database driver, sqlparse SQL parser.
 - Materialize CSS library, Pillow Python imaging library.
 - Hosted on Heroku.